chef-boneyard/chef-web-docs-2016/step_knife/step_knife_upload_directory_cookbooks_and_role.rst

 ..
 This is an included how-to.

-To upload all cookbooks that start with "apache" and the "webserver" role, the top level of the |chef| repository, enter:
+To upload all cookbooks that start with "apache" and belong to the "webserver" role, browse to the top level of the |chef| repository and enter:

 .. code-block:: bash